Will Ospreay: Various feuds (2024–2026)

-On the 12 March episode of Dynamite, Ospreay announced his entry into the men's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW World Championship match at All In.
+On 12 March episode of Dynamite, Ospreay announced his entry into the men's bracket of the Owen Hart Cup, a tournament where the winner received an AEW World Championship match at All In.
 In the quarterfinal round of the tournament, Ospreay defeated Kevin Knight at Dynasty on 6 April.
-On 16 April at Dynamite: Spring BreakThru, Ospreay defeated Konosuke Takeshita in the semifinal round, advancing to the finals on 25 May at Double or Nothing, where he lost to "Hangman" Adam Page.
-After Double or Nothing, Ospreay attempted to recruit Swerve Strickland to join him in assisting Page against the reigning AEW World Champion Jon Moxley and his stable the Death Riders, but to no avail.
-This led to a match between the two on 11June at Dynamite: Summer Blockbuster, where the bout ended in a time-limit draw.
-After the match, Ospreay and Strickland were both attacked by The Young Bucks, leading to a tag match being scheduled for All In on 12 July, where Ospreay and Strickland defeated The Young Bucks.
-Per the added stipulation of the match, The Young Bucks were stripped of their executive vice presidents positions of AEW (in kayfabe).
-During the main event match between Moxley and Page, Ospreay attempted to prevent the Death Riders from interfering, but would be overwhelmed and stretchered off.
+At Dynamite: Spring BreakThru on 16 April, Ospreay defeated Konosuke Takeshita in the semifinal round, advancing to the finals on 25 May at Double or Nothing, where he lost to "Hangman" Adam Page.
+After Double or Nothing, Ospreay attempted to recruit Swerve Strickland to join him in assisting Page against the reigning AEW World Champion Jon Moxley and his Death Riders stable, but to no avail.
+After a match against Strickland that ended in a time-limit draw on 11 June at Dynamite: Summer Blockbuster, both men were attacked by The Young Bucks.
+At All In on 12 July, Ospreay and Strickland defeated The Young Bucks.
+Per the added stipulation of the match, The Young Bucks were stripped of their (kayfabe) executive vice presidents positions of AEW.
 On 24 August at Forbidden Door, Ospreay teamed with Darby Allin, Hiroshi Tanahashi, and the Golden Lovers (Kenny Omega and Kota Ibushi) to defeat the Death Riders, The Young Bucks, and Gabe Kidd a lights out steel cage match.
 After the match, the Death Riders attacked Ospreay, writing him off television to allow him to heal a herniated disc in his C2 and C6 spine.

+On 15 March 2026, Ospreay returned from injury at Revolution and attacked the Death Riders after Jon Moxley had retained his AEW Continental Championship.
+On 12 April at Dynasty, Ospreay unsuccessfully challenged Moxley for the title.
+Following the event, Ospreay aligned with the Death Riders after accepting Moxley's offer to train him, with Moxley believing Ospreay had become mentally fragile following his injury and would continue to get hurt if he remained on his current path.
+Over the following weeks, Ospreay was shown training with and teaming alongside members of the Death Riders.